R4ffi/ai-web-dev/README.md

 # ai-web-dev
-Unlock AI-driven web dev tasks with our repository.
+Unlock AI-driven web development.
 Find guides and tools for seamless integration.
 Empower your projects with AI!